AdityaGupta1/mega-minecraft/README.md

 	<img src="screenshots/12-3-2023/010.png" />
 </p>

-This project aims to create a Minecraft-like experience with two major upgrades: **real-time path tracing** with OptiX and **GPU-accelerated terrain generation** with CUDA.
+This project aims to create a **Minecraft-like experience** with two major upgrades: **real-time path tracing** with OptiX and **GPU-accelerated terrain generation** with CUDA.

 Normal Minecraft is rendered by rasterization and a block-based lighting system, which works very well for gameplay.
 Minecraft shaders take that to the next level by introducing features such as shadow mapping, screen space reflections, and dynamic lighting.
 This project goes one step further by using the RTX accelerated OptiX framework to perform rendering entirely through path tracing, which gives realistic lighting, shadows, and reflections.

 Additionally, GPGPU programming with CUDA allows for fast generation of fantastical terrain constructed from various noise functions and implicit surfaces.
 This project's terrain consists of several distinct biomes, each with their own characteristics and structures.
 Players exploring the world can find sights such as giant purple mushrooms, vast expanses of sand dunes, infected underground forests, and many more.

-This README gives an overview of the various parts of the project and explains some of the processes and decisions it took to get there.
+This README gives an overview of the various parts of the project as well as more detailed explanations of individual features.

+### Controls

+When you run the project, there are a number of controls at your disposal.

+- `WASD` for horizontal movement
+- `Q` to fly down, `E` or `space` to fly up
+- Mouse to look around
+- `LShift` to fly faster
+- `Z` to toggle arrow key controls, which replace the mouse for looking around
+- Hold `C` to zoom in
+- `P` to pause/unpause time
+- `[` and `]` to step backwards and forwards in time
+- `F` to toggle free cam mode, which disables generation of new chunks and unloading of far chunks

 ## CUDA Terrain Generation

+While an infinite procedural world is one of Minecraft's selling point, terrain has to be generated in discrete sections called "chunks".
+In normal Minecraft and in this project, a chunk consists of 16x384x16 blocks.
+As the player moves around the world, new chunks are generated while old chunks are removed from view.

+Chunk generation in this project consists of several steps:

+- Heightfields and surface biomes
+- Erosion
+- Caves and cave biomes
+- Terrain feature placement
+  - This includes trees, mushrooms, crystals, etc.
+- Chunk fill

+Some steps, such as heightfields and surface biomes, can be performed on single chunks without any information about neighboring chunks.
+However, some steps, such as erosion, require gathering information from neighboring chunks in order to prevent discontinuities along chunk borders.
+The following diagram explains the requirements for each step:

-TODO: Aditya
+TODO: diagram goes here

-briefly explain chunk-based generation

-potentially add a diagram explaining the entire chunk kernel/gathering process

-also explain action time system
+To balance the load over time and prevent lag spikes, we use an "action time" system for scheduling.
+Every frame, the terrain generator gains action time proportional to the time since the last frame.
+Action time per frame is capped at a certain amount to ensure that no one frame does too much work.
+Each action has an associated cost, determined by empirical measurements of the step's average duration, which subtracts from the accumulated action time.
+For example, we currently accumulate up to 30,000 action time per second and allow up to 500 action time per frame.
+Generating a chunk's heightfield and surface biomes is relatively inexpensive, so its cost is only 3 per chunk.
+However, erosion is run over a 24x24 area of chunks at once and is relatively expensive, so its cost is a full 500 per 24x24 area.

 Unless otherwise specified, all terrain generation steps other than gathering neighboring chunks are performed on the GPU using CUDA kernels.